saraoe/natural-stories-dutch/paper/data/README.md

     - best_reading_language: (str) *Kun je beter in het Nederlands lezen of in (een) andere taal/talen*
     - best_reading_language_named: (str) Name of the language the participant reads the best in
     - other_languages: (Dict[Dict[str or int]]) dictionary with other languages the participant speaks (keys) and when they learned and whether they speak in fluently or not (values)

+## Epochs
+In the ``epochs`` folder, epochs created in the ``src/preprocessing.r`` are saved as RDS-files.
+Every files is epochs from a single participant, and the name is the participant number.